yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 ### Conclusion
 By following these steps, you can successfully connect two LANs using a router in Cisco Packet Tracer.
 This setup allows devices from one LAN to communicate with devices on another LAN, demonstrating the fundamental concept of routing in computer networks.
 If you have any further questions or need additional details, feel free to ask!

-## Lab Task 3: Router Configuration with Two Subnets
+## Router Configuration with Two Subnets

 Objective: Create two networks with different subnets and connect them using a router.